A friend of mine is brilliant writer. Let’s call him Bill. (Not his real name.)

 Bill had papers to serve the president and vice president of a company we’ll call Dexter Industries.

-Interestingly, the president and vice president also happen to be brothers.
+the president and vice president at Dexter Ind. also happen to be brothers.

 Yep, that’s right, brothers.

-In the lobby, Bill asked for the president first.
+In the lobby, Bill asks for the president first.

-Next, Bill asked for the vice president (the other brother).
+Bill asks to speak with the vice president (a.k.a. the other brother).

-The vice president arrived in the reception area as if Hail to the Chief were being played.
+The vice president strutted into the reception area as if Hail to the Chief were being played.

-When the legal document arrives in the designated recipient’s hand, the recipient has legally been “served.”
+When a legal document arrives in the designated recipient’s hand, the recipient has legally been “served.”

 At that moment, the “process” of the server is complete.

-After opening the document and realizing he’d “been served,” the vice president, somewhat childishly, tried to give it back.
+After opening the document and realizing he’s “been served,” the vice president, somewhat childishly, tried to give it back.

 Imagine a kid trying to shove a lump of coal back up the chimney.